Sub-4 Marathon Pace Chart (3:59:59, 5:41/km)

 Key Split Times for Sub-4

-These are the checkpoints most runners track on race day (cumulative time for 3:59:59).
+These are the checkpoints most runners actually track on race day for a 3:59:59 attempt.

 5 km0:28:26